 All Program awards must have documentation that certifies they comply with NEPA and other environmental requirements.
 Therefore, all projects shall have an Environmental Review Record (ERR) as required by NEPA and related laws.
-The ERR for the projects shall set forth (a) the existence of negative impacts on a site, (b) the means to mitigate negative impacts, (c) alternatives to the project (if needed), and (d) the rejection of the proposed activities if all other options fail and it becomes the most prudent action to take.
-For more information on Environmental Review, please refer to the Cross-Cutting Guidelines available in English and Spanish on the PRDOH website at https://recuperacion.pr.gov/en/download/cross-cutting-guidelines/and https://recuperacion.pr.gov/download/guias-intersectoriales/ .
+The ERR for the projects shall set forth (a) the proposed project's scope, (b) the existence of negative impacts on the project site, (c) the means to mitigate negative impacts, (d) alternatives to the project (if needed), and (e) the decision to implement, reject, or modify the proposed activities, as appropriate.
+For more information on Environmental Review, please refer to the Cross-Cutting Guidelines available in English and Spanish on the PRDOH website at https://recuperacion.pr.gov/en/download/guias-intersectoriales/.

-Environmental reviews for this Program will be conducted after an Initial Project Intent, and applicant acceptance of a Pre-Award Notice.
+Environmental reviews for this Program will be conducted after an Initial Project Intent and applicant acceptance of a Pre-Award Notice.
 Environmental reviews must be completed prior to determining Program assistance to be offered to an eligible applicant.
 On a case-by-case basis, additional costs may be included in the scope of work associated with repair/retrofit, reconstruction, or relocation award (e.g., costs associated with abatement of environmental hazards, special considerations for historic preservation, or other environmental considerations).